dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 ### Setup

-As described above, high and low values for the 2nd principal component appears to be related to a user's tweeting about the Xbox or Hololens.
+As described above, high and low values for the 2nd principal component appear to be related to a user's tweeting about the Xbox or Hololens.
 As such, I'll select it for my predictive analysis.
 This can readily be changed to another principal component, or the results of the sentiment analysis, for other studies.

 ```r
 possiblepreds <- c('PC1','PC2','PC3','PC4','PC5')